KingOKarma/discord.js-v13TS-template/README.md

 ---
 ### Setup

-Ensure nodejs v14 is installed on your system
+Requires nodejs v16 or above

 - Rename `example.config.yml` to `config.yml` and put in the parameters
 - You may do the same with `example.storage.yml` but that's just there for example on if you wanted stored manipulatable data during runtime.